 Or consider a toy manufacturer.
 Instead of a separate manual in 12 languages, the product has a single QR code that links to an interactive instruction video customized by region, language, and age.

-Why It’s Gaining Momentum
+Why GS1 QR Codes Are Gaining Momentum

 Several key trends are driving adoption:

-Regulatory pressure for transparency (e.g., EU Digital Product Passport)
+- Regulatory pressure for transparency (e.g., EU Digital Product Passport)

-Consumer demand for traceability and authenticity
+- Consumer demand for traceability and authenticity

-Retailers requiring digital product data for supply chain automation
+- Retailers requiring digital product data for supply chain automation

-Sustainability goals reducing packaging waste
+- Sustainability goals for reducing packaging waste

-Mobile-first behavior from modern shoppers
+- Mobile-first behavior from modern shoppers

 Tech giants like Nestlé, Unilever, and Procter & Gamble are already testing GS1 Digital Link codes in real-world scenarios, and the results are promising: more data, better insights, and stronger consumer engagement.

-The GS1 Digital Link is designed to replace the traditional barcode in the long term.
-But during the transition phase, both codes can be used side by side.
+Yes and no. The GS1 Digital Link is designed to replace the traditional barcode in the long term.
+But during the transition phase, both codes can be used.
 QR codes are becoming more familiar and scannable by smartphones, but checkout systems are still catching up.
-However, retailers like Walmart, Carrefour, and Woolworths are already preparing for a 2D barcode future by updating POS systems to support these smarter codes.
+However, retailers like Walmart, Carrefour, and Woolworths are already preparing for the future by updating POS systems to support the GS1 QR code.
+Eventually, this will be the code that does it all: supply chain, point-of-sale, and consumer engagement.

-Future-Proofing Your Product
+Future-Proofing Your Product with a GS1 Digital Link